mariaskv/mariaskv/README.md

 ### Hi, I am Maria Skevofylaka

-I am an undergraduate student with a strong background in Data Structures and Algorithms and 4 years of coding experience.
-I like building software following good programming practices and I am interested in computer security, blockchain technology and web application development.
-I am also approachable, a good listener, a fast learner and I love to collaborate with others.
+Graduate student with a strong background in Data Structures and Algorithms and 5 years of coding experience.
+I like building software following good programming practices and I am interested in computer security and the cloud.

 Also these are some of my stats: